 I had made an honest attempt to try the most widely recognized ActivityPub brainchild, Mastodon (and Pleroma and Akkoma).
 It succeeds as a way to dump thoughts too inconsequantial to deserve a fully fleshed out writeup.
 It also succeeds at keeping tabs on a loosely knit group of likeminded folks, while maintaining reachability to outsiders.
 But the twitter inspired microblogging format suffers at an achilles heel: People are the nucleus of all activity.

 All of this may be water is wet tier revelations to anyone who has previously used a microblogging SNS (…okay, Twitter).
-But it is all new to myself, having never seen twitter and only hearing about it from afar.
+But it is all new to me, having never seen twitter and only hearing about it from afar.
 I’d only really remained with Pleroma for a few key individuals but, once they disappeared, I found my motivation to engage in such a space entirely sapped away.
 Microblogging is dumb and even “fixing” it with libre federated software isn’t enough to cleanse it of the dumb.
 Although for those who can happily call it home base without having to use centralized big tech, I am glad.
 It just isn’t for me.

 Another brainchild of efforts around ActivityPub is Lemmy, the answer to the cesspool known as Reddit.
 At first glance, federation would seem to fix many of the ailments that arise from a centralized link aggregator.
 It is possible for “communities” to create a more amicable home at another instance, or to share the same name as a formerly created community rather than the former squatting the name.
 The fractured nature of federation limits the reach that would-be “power mods” might otherwise have.
 But, as with twitter-likes, the reddit-likes also suffer problems inherent to the format.